ashabtariq/Docker-K8S/README.md

 Each folder demonstrates a different concept — from containerizing Python apps to orchestrating multi-container environments.

+# NOTE: SOME PROJECT MIGHT BE IN-PROGRESS AND MY NOT WORK AS INTENDED, ONLY THE PROJECTS LISTED BELOW WOULD BE CONSIDERED AS COMPLETE

 ## 🧩 **Projects Overview**

 <details>